mdsufz/MuDoGeR/Manual_MuDoGeR.md

 checkm_bacteria  tax_dir_archaea  tax_dir_bacteria

 ```
 Inside each of the checkm directories there is the `bin` directory that contains the bins.
-Also, inside each checkm directory the user can find a file with completeness and contamination of each bin together with the used markers, called `checkm.tsv`.
+Also, inside each checkm directory the user can find `checkm.tsv`file with completeness and contamination of the re-assembled refined bins.

 ```
 cat checkm.tsv  | head -5